sjmini/icse2020-Solidity/README.md

 ### Data Set

-To obtain 55,046 contracts used in the paper, please contact the author Sungjae Hwang (sjhwang87@kaist.ac.kr).
+To obtain 55,046 contracts used in the paper, please contact the author, Sungjae Hwang (sjhwang87@kaist.ac.kr) and Sukyoung Ryu (sryu.cs@kaist.ac.kr).

 ### Building & Executing